Important Update, JUNE 9, 2021

 - Courts 5 and 6 are lined for tennis.
 Courts 7 and 8 are lined for both tennis and pickleball.
 When making your request please let us know which type of court you would like.
 Tennis players will be booked on courts 5 or 6 first to allow pickleball players use of the courts.

 - Permits are available in 2 hour time blocks starting at 9am.
-There will be a 15 minute window between each reservation to limit interaction between permit holders.

 - Please arrive/depart within 5 minutes of your permit time.
 No extra-curricular or social activity should take place.
 No congregation after playing.

 - One permit, per household, per week.
 A week is considered Sunday-Saturday.

 - To request a permit please call 203-452-5060 between 9am and 5pm, Monday-Friday.